 I remember standing up and pushing my face into the corner of the room and screaming out to God.
 If someone had heard my guttural scream, they would have been certain that I had lost my faith.
 I had held this boy in my arms and dedicated him on Mother’s Day.
 I had gone to his t-ball games.
 I had bought him Christmas presents.
 I had taken him backpacking several times with Caleb.

-The family asked me to eulogize Josh.
-I remember flying to Denver and feeling as if I were flying into a war zone.
+The family asked me to eulogize Josh. (click the hyperlink) I remember flying to Denver and feeling as if I were flying into a war zone.
 As I drove to Josh’s house, dismembered memories lay like body parts at every street corner along the way.

 The pastor called on me to come to the podium and share my eulogy.
-And the first thing I said was,
+I went off script from my notes and the first thing I said was,

 “This is not right.
 We, none of us, should be here.
 You students should be playing soccer or studying for tests.
 You teachers should be grading papers.
 Caleb should be watching a Star Wars movie with Josh.
 His parents should be at work.
 I should be at home writing a sermon.
 This is not what God wanted any of us to be doing today…”